tmp2035/cache/README.md

-# EEvA: Fast expert-based page eviction algorithm for database buffer management
+# EEvA: Fast Expert-Based Algorithms for Buffer Page Replacement

-This repository contains the code for the paper "EEvA: Fast expert-based page eviction algorithm for database buffer management".
+This repository contains the code for the paper "EEvA: Fast Expert-Based Algorithms for Buffer Page Replacement".

 ![Demo](./assets/compare_image.png)